ramsey-devs/ramsey/docs/ramsey.experimental.rst

 ----

+Experimental modules such as Gaussian processes or Bayesian neural networks.

 .. warning::

     Experimental code is not native Ramsey code and subject to change, and might even get deleted in the future.